Can I get a PA real estate sales license if I hold a license elsewhere?

 Individuals who hold real estate sales licenses in other states regularly ask about obtaining a similar license in Pennsylvania.

 - If you live in – and are licensed in – a state that has reciprocity with Pennsylvania, you can apply for a reciprocal license in Pennsylvania.
-Currently this applies only to residents of New York, Maryland, Massachusetts, West Virginia, Georgia, Louisiana and Arkansas.
+This applies only to residents of Maryland, Massachusetts, Georgia, Louisiana, and Arkansas.
 Learn more about reciprocity here.

 - If your state is NOT among those (above) that honor reciprocal licenses from Pennsylvania, keep reading below.

 I already hold a real estate sales license in another state, but it does not have reciprocity with Pennsylvania.
 Now what?

 Requirements for real estate salesperson licensing in Pennsylvania are on a par with surrounding states, with few exceptions.
 Pennsylvania requires 75 hours of pre-license education: 45 hours in a course called Real Estate Practice, and 30 hours in a course called Real Estate Fundamentals.
 Your proficiency in license knowledge is measured on three exams: one each on the content of both courses, with passing grades of 70; and a state-administered license exam, with a passing grade of 75.

 If you do not qualify for a license by reciprocity, you are best positioned to obtain a salesperson’s license in Pennsylvania if the state in which you are already licensed also requires a minimum of 75 or more hours of license education.
 You must currently be licensed or had been actively licensed in your state within the past 5 years.
 If so, you should contact your state’s Real Estate Commission, let it know of your intent to be licensed in Pennsylvania, and ask it to issue a certificate or certified letter attesting to your license history.
 Some states charge a fee for this service.